gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 ### -Cluster
 **Relevant for**: Unified labeling client only.

-> [!NOTE]
-> For the unified labeling client, using either this parameter or the **Profile** parameter is mandatory.
->
-> Starting in version 2.7.0.0 of the unified labeling client, we recommend using this parameter instead of the **Profile** parameter.
->

 Specifies the name of the scanner's database for the scanner configuration, using the following syntax: **AIPScannerUL_<cluster_name>.**

 If the database that you name doesn't exist when the scanner is installed, this command creates it.

+Using either this parameter or the **Profile** parameter is mandatory.
+Starting in version 2.7.0.0 of the unified labeling client, we recommend using this parameter instead of the **Profile** parameter.

 ```yaml
 Type: String